 - Health Research, Inc. and New York State Department of Health, led by principal investigators Barbara A. Dennison, MD, and Pinka Chatterji, PhD, will assess the impact of New York State’s new paid family leave law on maternal and infant health outcomes, equity, and the business community.

-- Partners for a Healthier Community, Inc. and Tufts University, led by principal investigators Kathleen Szegda, PhD, MPH, MS, and Erin Hennessy, PhD, MPH, will investigate whether “Complete Streets” policies lead to changes in the built environment, the economic environment, the social environment, and health/health behaviors.
+- Public Health Institute of Western Massachusetts and Tufts University, led by principal investigators Kathleen Szegda, PhD, MPH, MS, and Erin Hennessy, PhD, MPH, will investigate whether “Complete Streets” policies lead to changes in the built environment, the economic environment, the social environment, and health/health behaviors.

 - University of California, Berkeley, led by principal investigators Sylvia A. Allegretto, PhD, and Michael Reich, PhD, will examine the effect of minimum wage variation on infant mortality and prenatal care, as well as outcomes for low-wage workers such as body mass index, and the risk of chronic health conditions.